RankoR/VeriffTest/README.md

 Some of them:

 * UI tests are incomplete.
 To fix it we have to somehow fake the camera
+* On some emulators cameras do not work.
+Didn't check on real devices lower than 11 as I don't have one
+* Due to the previous issue, tests may fail
 * Working with camera can be implemented in a better way.
 It also has two leaks, but seems that they're caused by the CameraX itself
 * SDK returns only text messages with error, as it's impossible to put a `Throwable` in a parcel.
 The better way is to make a `sealed class Error` with possible error causes.
 * DI isn't internal in `core` and `core-ui` modules, so it's available for the external modules